 When fishing rivers, moving water is critical.
 Fishing eddies and rapids will produce the most fish.

 A river eddie is where the water moves around an object creating a swirling effect.
 As the water pushes around rocks notice the calm section behind the rock.
 These are great ambush points for trout to feed.
 They can sit in the calm water and dart out grabbing food as it is swept by.

 Retrieving a Panther Martin or small Rapala past eddies and through rapids has produced the best results for me.

 Fishing Stocked Trout Ponds

-A fun and more relaxing way to fish for trout are by fishing in stocked trout ponds.
+A fun and more relaxing way to fish for trout is by fishing in stocked trout ponds.
 Many places have stocked trout ponds that allow fisherman access.
 These areas can see immense fishing pressure and therefore they are stocked regularly.

-The trout baits and lures previously mentioned in this article will also work in stocked ponds.
+The trout baits and lures mentioned in this article will also work in stocked ponds.
 Often times powerbait and worms are most effective.
 Fishing these baits near the bottom of the pond is the most effective way to catch fish.

 Fishing Streams and Creeks for Trout

 The last place fisherman may catch trout is by fishing trout streams and creeks.
 Fish these areas as you would rivers by attacking runs and eddies.
 Using smaller lures will be necessary as the fish are typically much smaller.